 Borrowers are constantly bombarded with a slew of various terms when shopping for a mortgage – fixed rate, adjustable rate, equity, principle, closing costs, title company fees, Fannie Mae, Freddie Mac, traditional loans, and FHA loans.
 It can become quite confusing, especially to a first-time borrower.
-So what is conventional loan?
+So what is a conventional loan?

 A conventional loan, by definition, is any mortgage not guaranteed or insured by the federal government.
 So, if no government agency backs your loan, it’s considered a conventional loan.
 Conventional loans can be either “conforming” or “non-conforming”, although conventional loan requirements generally conform to national guidelines set by Fannie Mae and Freddie Mac.